-The Operator responsibility is a central topic in facility management, derived from a variety of legal requirements.
-Especially in Germany, the Operator duties are clearly regulated, which presents both an opportunity and a challenge for companies.
+Accounting Methods: A Guide Another challenge is meeting compliance requirements.
+Companies must ensure that they comply with all relevant regulations and laws to avoid legal consequences.
+This can be a complex task, as requirements can vary depending on the industry and location. is a central topic in facility management, derived from a variety of legal requirements.
+Especially in Germany, the Operator responsibilities are clearly regulated, which presents both an opportunity and a challenge for companies.
 The legal foundations define not only duties but also liability risks that operators must know and manage.

 Legal Framework in Germany